Floquetifying stabiliser codes with distance-preserving rewrites: Measurement-circuit flow

-\begin{proposition} Given a ZX-diagram with MC flow, we can distance-preservingly synthesise a new ZX-diagram with a well-covered MC flow. \end{proposition} \begin{proof} For all spiders $s$ with $\deg(s) > 1$ where a path finishes (or starts), we can perform one of the following rewrite (or its flipped version) until $n = k$:
+\begin{proposition} Given a ZX-diagram with MC flow, we can obtain a new ZX-diagram with a well-covered MC flow using only distance-preserving rewrites. \end{proposition} \begin{proof} For all spiders $s$ with $\deg(s) > 1$ where a path finishes (or starts), we can perform one of the following rewrites (or its colour-flipped version) until $n = k$:

-These rewrites are distance preserving by \autoref{thm:fuse-rewrite} and their application moves the end (or beginning) of paths to single-legged spiders.
-Therefore, once $n=k$ is satisfied, we obtain a ZX diagram with an MC flow that also satisfies (P4) and so it is well-covered. \end{proof}
+Both of these rewrites are distance-preserving by \autoref{thm:fuse-rewrite}, and applying either introduces an edge connected to a new single-legged phaseless spider.
+After the rewrite, we can add the new edge to a directed path that finishes (or starts) in $s$, therefore decreasing the number of places where (PWC) is violated.
+Once $n=k$ for all spiders in the diagram, we obtain a ZX diagram with no violations of (PWC), and thus, a ZX diagram with a well-covered MC flow. \end{proof}